AmrAhmed119/Huffman-Compressor/README.md

      ```
      - Replace `absolute_path_to_input_file` with the absolute path to the file you want to compress.
      - Replace `n` with the number of bytes to consider together during compression.
+   - A newly created file will appear in the same directory of the original file represent the compressed file.

 3. **Run Decompression:**
    - To decompress a file, open a terminal or command prompt and navigate to the directory containing the `Huffman.jar` file.